Coverage Requirements & Proof of Coverage

 employees must obtain workers' compensation coverage.
 Sole

-members of a limited liability company are considered corporate
+proprietors, partners, members of a limited liability company (LLC) who owns at least 10% of the business, and corporate officers are considered

 coverage requirements of Chapter 440, F.S.